 Cpl.
 Marvel V. Peterson was born in 1921 and was the son of Clarence A. Peterson and Orpha Flora-Peterson.
 With his three brothers and sister, he grew up in Dodgeville, Wisconsin.
 It is known that in 1930, he was living with his grandparents on his mother’s side of the family.
-It appears his parents divorced and his mother would later marry J. W. Brackin.
+It appears his parents divorced and his mother would later marry John W. Brackin.
 He moved to Janesville in 1938, and in 1939, Marvel was living at 319 North Jackson Street.
-Sometime after arriving in Janesville he made an important decision and joined the Wisconsin National Guard.
+Sometime after arriving in Janesville he made an important decision and joined the Wisconsin National Guard and rose in rank to corporal.
 The company was federalized on November 25, at 7:00 A.M. as A Company, 192nd Tank Battalion, and the soldiers received physicals the same day.
 By noon the same day, two men had failed their physicals and been released from federal service.
-It is known he was inducted as a private.
-The remaining members of the company lived in the armory for the next few days.
+Later that day, two additional men failed their physicals.
+The remaining members of the company lived in the armory for the next few days and drilled, and had a snowball fight one day.

 During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while a three-man detail was sent to Fort Knox, Kentucky.
 Another detachment of 23 soldiers left the armory at 7:00 A.M. on November 27 in nine trucks.
 It is known that the roads were ice-covered so the trip was slow and the conditions resulted in one truck hitting a civilian’s car causing $100.00 in damages.
 No other information is available about the incident.
 The roads improved the further south the convoy traveled.
 The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
 Knox arriving there sometime later in the afternoon.